moq-wg/moq-transport/draft-ietf-moq-transport.md

 ### Version Specific Parameters {#version-specific-params}

-If a version-specific parameter appears in a message for which its meaning is not defined below, it MUST be ignored.
+Each version-specific parameter definition indicates the message types in which it can appear.
+If it appears in some other type of message, it MUST be ignored.
 Note that since SETUP parameters use a separate namespace, it is impossible for these parameters to appear in SETUP messages.

 #### GROUP SEQUENCE Parameter {#group-sequence}